 The 4 Habits You Need to Change to Get Out of Debt

-If this is a process you’ve undertaken only to fail before, don’t rely on hope.
-The very first thing you need to do is change your habit of paying bills as they come to one where you make payments automatically, explains Sarah Newcomb, behavioral economist at Morningstar.
+If this is a situation you’ve tried to personally correct only to fail before, don’t rely on hope.
+The very first thing you need to do is change your habit of paying bills as they come to one where you make payments automatically, explains Sarah Newcomb, a behavioral economist at Morningstar.
 “The less you have to think about it, the better,” she says.

-But that’s just step one in ensuring your success.
+But that is just the first step in ensuring your success.
 Here are the other habits you need to break and replace to start your journey toward financial freedom.

-Change It: Ask yourself what you want your money to do for you this year, in five years and in ten.
-The key is making it specific -- for example, instead of thinking “retirement,” think about the specific trips you’d like to take or the specific house you’d like to live in.
+Ask yourself what you want your money to do for you this year, in five years and in 10.
+The key is making it specific—for example, instead of thinking “retirement,” think about the specific trips you’d like to take or the particular house you’d like to live in.

 And the bigger problem is this: “People spend more money when they go bargain hunting,” says consumer psychologist Kit Yarrow, who has researched the phenomenon.
 “What people become addicted to is the thrill of what they think is winning, what they think is saving, what they think is being good with their money,” says Yarrow.

-Change It: Before shopping, wait until you need something specific.
+Before shopping, wait until you need something specific.
 Better yet, don’t buy anything that isn’t on a premade list.
-Yarrow also suggests unsubscribing from daily deal and retailer emails, since they constantly force you to see bargains -- which can take a considerable amount of willpower to resist.
+Yarrow also suggests unsubscribing from daily deal and retailer emails, since they constantly force you to see bargains, which can take a considerable amount of willpower to resist.
 (Unroll.me is a good tool for cleaning up your inbox and unsubscribing from things like this.)

 Which of these two statements do you agree with the most?

-Change It: Repetition is key.
+Repetition is key.
 Come up with a mantra, like, “My money, my choices,” or “When I own my money, I own my life.”
 Then tell it to yourself every morning as you look in the mirror.
-“When we think about why we get into debt, often it’s not simply survival-related -- often it’s feelings-related, and a simple way to feel better is to get in touch with the power that you have in your financial life.”
+“When we think about why we get into debt, often it’s not simply survival-related—often it’s feelings-related, and a simple way to feel better is to get in touch with the power that you have in your financial life.”

-It’s so easy to spend money in the age of swiping, and mobile payment technology like ApplePay and Android Pay has only made it easier.
-That’s a problem, because it’s eliminated the gap between when you decide to buy something and when you pay for it.
-That time is important -- and, as Yarrow points out, it really doesn’t take that much of it.
+It’s so easy to spend money in the age of swiping, and mobile payment technology like ApplePay and Android Pay has only made it simpler.
+That’s a problem because it’s eliminated the gap between when you decide to buy something and when you pay for it.
+That time is important—and, as Yarrow points out, it really doesn’t take that much of it.
 “If people would just devote an extra five minutes before making that purchase, I promise you they would save money,” he says.
-So take that extra five minutes, or 24 hours, or 2 days.
+So take that extra five minutes, or 24 hours, or two days.

-Change It: Leave the item in your cart, or on your mind, and see if you still want it after your allotted window has passed.
+Leave the item in your cart, or on your mind, and see if you still want it after your allotted window has passed.
 Don’t memorize credit card numbers or allow websites to save them for you.
-And when you do decide to buy something?
-Focus on the pain of loss in addition to the joy of gain.
-Even better, when you make a purchase, get into the habit converting the cost into the hours of work it takes you to earn the money.
+And when you do decide to buy something, focus on the pain of loss in addition to the joy of gain.
+Even better, when you make a purchase, get into the habit of converting the cost into the hours of work it takes you to earn the money.